Only 50 percent of businesses survive their first five years.

 But don’t let this dissuade you from your dream.
 Even in crowded markets, smart companies can find their niche, uncover unique value, or succeed through a mix of savvy business decisions, passion, and hard work.

 In many ways, opening up an entirely new market has its own set of risks.
 The idea or business model could be unproven, or you could be asking customers to spend money in a space they’ve previously ignored.

 Blazing a new trail might be exhilarating, but it comes with a level of grunt work that could prove unsustainable.
 The hard work required to convince consumers to take a chance on something they haven’t seen before can drain even the most enthusiastic entrepreneur.

-On the other hand, riding the momentum created by established competitors can be a smart way to jumpstart growth for a new business.
-Customers already understand the value proposition, so you can expend more energy on growth and marketing.
+On the other hand, riding the momentum created by established competitors can be smart to jumpstart growth for a new business.
+Customers already understand the value proposition so that you can expend more energy on growth and marketing.